-The application must clearly identify ineligible elements of a project and certify (or confirm) that those ineligible elements will not be funded with Trade Corridor Enhancement Program funds or be considered as match.
+The application must clearly identify ineligible elements of a project and certify (or confirm) that those ineligible elements will not be funded with Trade Corridor Enhancement Program funds.

 Applicants must submit two (2) hard copies of the nomination package and one (1) electronic copy.
 Electronic copies should be sent via e-mail to TCEP@catc.ca.gov.